-This policy statement shall become effective as of the beginning of the academic year 2013-14 and shall continue in effect until amended by the governing Board of Regents.
+This policy statement became effective as of the beginning of the academic year 2013-14 and has been amended by the governing Board of Regents as noted below.
 This policy statement shall not apply to any pending personnel actions commenced under earlier policies.